Colaski/SwAuth/README.md

 You do not need a mac to contribute, all you need is Swift and [SwiftLint](https://github.com/realm/SwiftLint) (there is a SwiftLint VSCode extension).
 No linting rules are added or excluded, the default will do.

 Clone the repo:

 ```bash
 git clone https://github.com/Colaski/SwAuth.git
 cd SwAuth
 ```

-Make your changes, fix linting errors, see if it works, and submit a PR for review!
+Make your changes, document them, fix linting errors, see if it works, and submit a PR for review!

 Nice to have list:

 - [ ] Include ready to go implementations of Web API's with endpoints like in the [example app](https://github.com/Colaski/SwAuth/blob/main/SwAuthTestApp/SwAuthTestApp/Spotify.swift)
   - Perhaps Spotify, Google, Azure/Microsoft, Github etc.

 - [ ] OAuth 1.0 support

 - [ ] Linux/Windows support